wesbos/es6-articles/36 - Chaining Promises + Flow Control.md

 Another useful case for `Promise` is when you need some sort of flow control.
-This is an example where you would probably find out on a back end and maybe something like Node.js, when you are querying a database.
+This is an example you would probably find on a back end project and maybe with something like Node.js, when you are querying a database.

 ```js
 const posts = [